dzen-dhall/dzen-dhall/README.md

 ### Scopes

 Scopes are used for encapsulation, to ensure that slots, automata and listeners from different plugins are unable to communicate with each other.
 You should always enclose your plugins in a separate scope.
+Parent scopes are completely isolated from child scopes and vice versa.

 ### Automata